Oussama Mrabet

-Oussama Mrabet (born 10 July 1993) is a French footballer of Tunisian descent who plays as a midfielder.
+Oussama Mrabet (born 10 July 1993) is a French footballer who plays as a midfielder.
 He appeared in the Bulgarian A PFG for Chernomorets Burgas.

 Career

 In June 2013, Mrabet joined Chernomorets Burgas in Bulgaria.
 He made his debut on the opening day of the 2013–14 season, in a 1–0 home win over Cherno More Varna on 20 July, playing the full 90 minutes.
 Mrabet remained with Chernomorets until late October 2013.